Positionality of a Niche Geographer.

 I'm an environmentalist at heart.
 I love nature (as understood in popular discourse - trees, rivers, mud, bees, etc.) and I want to reduce negative human impacts on nature.
 My undergraduate program, Environment and Resource Studies at the University of Waterloo, was full of Birkenstock-wearing, patchouli-smelling, pot-smoking, 'change the machine!'-chanting beautiful souls who, like me, revelled in courses like "Greening the Campus and Community" and "Development of Environmental Thought".
 The program felt passionate and purposeful.
 And I got some practical experience through the co-op program to boot!

 My Master's followed after a year hiatus (during which I became a flight attendant).
 I made the switch to the department of Geography and started to dig into 'Energy'.
 This was largely influenced by learning about Rudolph Diesel inventing the diesel engine to run on peanut oil in 1892.
 My first car was a VW Turbo Diesel which I fully intended to convert to WVO or Waste Vegetable Oil (I didn't, but it's still a future dream).
 My Master's thesis was "Biodiesel Energy in Small Island Developing States: Addressing Challenges to Development".

-I'm in love with the "Ph" part of this process.
+I'm (still) in love with the "Ph" part of this process.
 Learning about different philosophies, concepts, and theories is constantly blowing my mind and fundamentally transforming the way I understand and relate to the world - the personal or self 'niche'.